Zahra Muzdalifah

-Zahra Muzdalifah (born 4 April 2001) is an Indonesian professional footballer who last played a forward for WE League club Cerezo Osaka Yanmar Ladies and the Indonesia women's national team.
+Zahra Muzdalifah (born 4 April 2001) is an Indonesian professional footballer who plays as a forward for the Indonesia women's national team.
+She is widely regarded as a pioneer for Indonesian women's football for being one of the first female players from the country to play professionally in Europe and Japan.

 Early life

 Zahra Muzdalifah was born on 4 April 2001 in Jakarta, Indonesia.
 She started playing football from the age of 7, after her father introduced her to the sport.